na-na-hi/renget/archive/sx9c5.md

 “Your heavenly father knows you,”

 “Stop with the platitudes.
 Haven’t you figured it out?
-I don’t believe in anything I can’t touch or see.
+I don’t believe in anything I can’t touch, taste, smell, or see.
 Your God isn’t real, he’s just a *feeling*.”

 “By their fruits ye shall know them.
 Do men gather grapes of thorns, or figs of thistles?
 I have seen the fruit, Xellis.
 I cannot deny the change that God has made in my life,” even chained, Kess’ spoke the words with such fervor that the Major sobered, realizing the conversation was over.